KennethEnevoldsen/snip/docs/report.md

 # TODO

-- [ ] Do a single snp analysis with the same number of individuals
+- [x] Do a single snp analysis with the same number of individuals
+  - Added to the report under the section "single snp analysis"
 - [ ] Check relu compression (why is there trivial SNPs?)
 - [ ] Redo analysis with more ind.
   - [ ]  time estimate (for compression?)